You thought 2011 was tough?

 BEATING GLOBAL RIVALS

-In contrast, the MSCI world stocks index fell 9 percent, while the FTSEurofirst-300 index slid nearly 11 percent.
+In contrast, the MSCI world stocks index .MIWD00000PUS fell 9 percent, while the FTSEurofirst-300 index .FTEU3 slid nearly 11 percent.

 The darlings in the emerging markets fared the worst.
-China's Shanghai Composite index lost 22 percent, India's BSE sank 25 percent, and Brazil's Bovespa dropped 18 percent.
+China's Shanghai Composite index .SSEC lost 22 percent, India's BSE .BSESN sank 25 percent, and Brazil's Bovespa .BVSP dropped 18 percent.

 Strategists say the U.S. stock market may benefit from reasonable economic growth and attractive market valuation.
 The S&P 500 is expected to rise 6 percent by the end of 2012, according to the most recent poll of Wall Street strategists.

 When Wall Street gets back to work on Tuesday, it will face a holiday-shortened week and a slew of economic indicators.
-The U.S. stock market will be closed on Monday in observance of New Year's Day.
-The most crucial numbers will come on Friday with the release of the government's non-farm payrolls report.
+The most crucial numbers will come on Friday when the government will release the December non-farm payrolls report.
 Economists polled by Reuters expect a December gain of 150,000 jobs, compared with an increase of 120,000 jobs in November.